MaxGreil/NRW_Kriminalitaet/README.md

 Via two select list input controls on the left specific crime (“Verbrechen”) and year (“Jahr”) can be selected.
-Hovering the mouse over the cities marked via blue circles reveal the selected numbers for this city.
+Hovering the mouse over the cities marked via blue circles reveals the selected numbers for this city.

 <img src="man/figures/UI2.png" width="100%" />

-Additionally, basic statistics for the selected crime and year are desplayed below the map.
+Additionally, basic statistics for the selected crime and year are shown below the map.